-- 7.1 Continuous Improvement Process is the cornerstone of quality assurance processes.
-Continuous Improvement Process gives Modules and Courses the opportunity to reflect upon the teaching, learning and operation of a course using data and other sources of information that become available.
-The process aims to identify successes and good practice, which could be shared throughout the institution, and to identify areas requiring resolution or further development. - 7.2 The purpose of the Continuous Improvement process is to maintain and enhance the quality of Westminster's taught courses through the consideration of data and the experience of delivering the course, and: - to review the appropriateness and effectiveness of the learning outcomes, teaching methods and assessment strategies of taught courses and consider the planning of any consequent changes to the modules and/or courses; - (ii) to ensure that any academic issues arising in a particular course are reported, along with the steps taken to resolve them; - (iii) to monitor and evaluate how feedback from students obtained through internal and external surveys e.g. National Student Survey (NSS), Postgraduate Taught Experience Survey (PTES) and Student Module Evaluation (SME), have been considered and appropriate action taken as required; - (iv) to consider any relevant external comments on the wider aspect of the course, including those of External Examiners and, where appropriate, Professional Statutory and Regulatory Bodies (PSRBs) and employers; - (v) to identify any trends in student continuation, completion and good honours rates, particularly with respect to identifying if more could be done to support certain groups of students in meeting the learning outcomes of their courses;
+- 7.1 Annual Monitoring is the cornerstone of quality assurance processes.
+Annual Monitoring gives Courses, Schools and Colleges the opportunity to reflect upon the teaching, learning and operation of a course in the previous academic year through the production of an evaluative report.
+The process aims to identify successes and good practice, which could be shared throughout the institution, and to identify areas requiring resolution or further development. - 7.2 The purpose of the Annual Monitoring process is to maintain and enhance the quality of Westminster's taught courses specifically: - to review the appropriateness and effectiveness of the learning outcomes, teaching methods and assessment strategies of taught course and consider the planning of any consequent changes to the modules and/or courses; - (ii) to ensure that any academic issues arising in a particular course are reported, along with the steps taken to resolve them; - (iii) to monitor and evaluate how feedback from students obtained through internal and external surveys, School Staff Student Exchange meetings and module evaluations have been considered and appropriate action taken as required; - (iv) to consider any relevant external comments on the wider aspect of the course, including those of External Examiners and, where appropriate, Professional Statutory and Regulatory Bodies (PSRBs) and employers; - (v) to identify any trends in student recruitment, progression and achievement, particularly with respect to identifying if more could be done to support certain groups of students in meeting the learning outcomes of their courses; - (vi) to report any new developments/enhancements in learning and teaching that might be disseminated within and outside of schools.